 Many of the songs and situations are funny but Oh!
 What a Lovely War has a definite serious intent, especially when we realize how few of the Smith boys are coming home, from the young pups to the stuffy cousin Bert who became an officer.
 The film’s symbolic code uses red flowers as markers for death, and Attenborough finds heartbreaking ways to reveal them, making beautiful use of the era’s shallow focus / rack focus photographic style.
 Late in the film Vanessa Redgrave appears as a radical anti-war speechmaker.
 Her harangue against war profiteering and a government that doesn’t care about killing an entire generation of men is angrily shouted down.
 The average citizen is desperate to believe that their husbands and sons are being well taken care of and are fighting for something meaningful.
 Meanwhile, the Field Marshall prays that the war will be over before the Americans get involved.
 Think of the face he’ll lose.

 I wish that Oh!
 What a Lovely War appealed to everyone as much as it does me.
-How many movies are there that portrays patriotism in such macabre terms?
+How many movies are there that condemn patriotism, especially in such macabre terms?
 It’s definitely a wild concept, to utilize a group of catchy songs to support a subject most people will consider ancient history.
 But the issues depicted are still with us, with a vengeance.
 The film’s rewards are great: it is emotionally wrenching when a devout hymn is suddenly hijacked by a beautiful tenor voice: “When this lousy war is o-ver, no more soldiering for me …” Yes, the movie is both abstract and long.
 Two hours and 25 minutes is a lot to sit through; Attenborough’s technique is inspired but the pace is on the slow side.
 I can easily imagine Paramount being scared off by preview walkouts.
 I also wouldn’t want to see a single thing cut out.